 - Eat more of these: fresh fruits, vegetables, beans and lentils, whole grains, nuts, and seeds.

-If you’re used to eating out and aware that your favorite lunch place does not offer healthy meals, explore other dining places that do so.
+If you’re used to eating out and aware that your favourite lunch place does not offer healthy meals, explore other dining places that do so.
 One benefit of the health trend nowadays is the rise of food joints that offer healthy meals as an alternative to what we’re used to.
 If you find that the healthy option does not fit in your daily budget or there are no health-food joints nearby, then you’re better off with homemade, packed lunches.
 Preparing them can be tough at the start, but the investment in your health goes a long way.

 Make enough dinner for leftovers